10DownPro/ToDoApp/README.md

 # Purpose of the Repository:
-We all want to manage our time doing the day to maximize our hours.
+We all want to manage our time during the day to maximize our hours.
 This To-Do-App website will help you stay organized and efficient as well as keep track of completed tasks.